-The Cape Point Explorer is a guided day tour to Cape Point in a luxury air-conditioned double deck coach, operated by City Sightseeing South Africa.
+The Cape Point & Peninsula Tour is a guided day tour to Cape Point in a luxury air-conditioned double deck coach, operated by City Sightseeing South Africa.
 You will explore this spectacular nature reserve (part of the Cape Floral Kingdom World Heritage Site), with a stop at Boulders Beach, home to a colony of African penguins.
 This day tour to the Cape of Good Hope is a must-see for visitors and locals.

 The Cape Point Explorer leaves Cape Town in the morning and starts with a scenic drive to Boulders Beach, through Muizenberg and Fish Hoek.
 The guide highlights the different points of interest along the way and is at hand to answer any questions you have about the route, Cape Point and Boulders Beach.

 Boulders Beach is home to a colony of endangered African penguins in Cape Town, so this is your once-in-a-lifetime chance to come within metres of them in a natural environment.
 The pristine beach surrounded by impressive granite boulders is part of Table Mountain Nature Reserve.